Fire Protection FAQs

 When Should Fire Sprinkler Inspections Be Scheduled?

 Commercial fire sprinkler systems should undergo annual and monthly inspections.
-Because of this, it is very important that you work closely with a certified fire safety contractor that can satisfy all of these needs and one that can build a contract for testing requirements throughout the year.
+Because of this, it’s critical that you work closely with a certified fire safety contractor who can satisfy all these needs and build a contract for testing requirements throughout the year.

-At Fire Pros, we offer cost-effective and time-saving inspection contracts so that can we meet all of your inspection and testing needs conveniently and effectively, without you needing to track dates yourself.
-This keeps your business and clients safe and protected at all times, and ensures you remain within compliance of the NFPA 25 and local building codes.
+At Fire Pros, we offer cost-effective and time-saving inspection contracts so can we meet all your inspection and testing needs conveniently and effectively, without you needing to track dates yourself.
+This keeps your business and clients safe at all times and ensures you remain compliant with NFPA 25 and local building codes.

 Back to Top ↑